404FoundingFather/wolfram-sim-ehammond/memory-bank/05-uidesign.md

 6.  **User clicks** "Stop" button.
     - System: Backend stops continuous simulation.
 Visualization remains at the last state.
 7.  **User clicks** "Reset" button.
-    - System: Frontend and Backend return to a clean, pre-initialization state, or to the last initialized state.
-(Exact behavior TBD).
+    - System: Frontend clears the current visualization and status displays (step, atom/relation counts, messages).
+Backend is requested to reset its internal state to be ready for a new initialization (or simply the frontend stops interacting with the old simulation instance if the backend is stateless between distinct `InitializeSimulation` calls).
+The selected initial state and rule in the UI dropdowns remain unchanged.
+Simulation control buttons ("Step", "Run", "Stop") become disabled.
+"Initialize Simulation" button remains/becomes enabled.

 ### Error Flow (Example: Backend Connection Lost)
 1. User attempts an action (e.g., "Step").